itsDigvijaysing/What-I-Learned/Salesforce/Dev/Notes.md

 - After update
 - After delete
 - After undelete
+- merge,upsert

 **Types of Context Variable:**

-1. Trigger.new: For New Data for insert, update & undelete trigger.
+1. **Trigger.new**: For New Data for insert, update & undelete trigger.
-2. Trigger.old: It returns old version of records for update & delete trigger.
+2. **Trigger.old**: It returns old version of records for update & delete trigger.
-3. Trigger.newMap: It returns a map of Ids to the new versions of records.
+3. **Trigger.newMap**: It returns a map of Ids to the new versions of records.
-4. Trigger.oldMap: Map of Ids to the old version of records.
+4. **Trigger.oldMap**: Map of Ids to the old version of records.
+5. **Trigger.isExecuting**: True if trigger Context Executing.
-5. isInsert: Returns true if the trigger was fired due to an insert operation.
+6. **Trigger.isInsert**: Returns true if the trigger was fired due to an insert operation.
-6. isUpdate: Returns true if the trigger was fired due to an update operation.
+7. **Trigger.isUpdate**: Returns true if the trigger was fired due to an update operation.
-7. isDelete: Returns true if the trigger was fired due to a delete operation.
+8. **Trigger.isDelete**: Returns true if the trigger was fired due to a delete operation.
-8. isUndelete: Returns true if the trigger is fired after a record is recovered from recycle bin.
+9. **Trigger.isUndelete**: Returns true if the trigger is fired after a record is recovered from recycle bin.
-9. isBefore: Returns true if the trigger was fired before any record was saved.
+10. **Trigger.isBefore**: Returns true if the trigger was fired before any record was saved.
-10. isAfter: Returns true if the trigger was fired after all records were saved.
+11. **Trigger.isAfter**: Returns true if the trigger was fired after all records were saved.
-11. Size: Returns the total number of records in a trigger invocation, both old and new.
+12. **Trigger.size**: Returns the total number of records in a trigger invocation, both old and new.

 ```java
 trigger ApexTrigger on Opportunity (before update)